earthboundkid/Watsuji-and-Aesthetics/23 Bibliography.md

 * Aristotle. _Nicomachean Ethics_.
 Second Edition.
 Translated by Terence Irwin.
 Indianapolis: Hackett, 1999.

+* ⎯⎯⎯. _On Rhetoric: A Theory of Civic Discourse._ Translated by George A. Kennedy.
+New York: Oxford University Press, 1991.

 * ⎯⎯⎯. _Poetics_.
 In *Aristotle in 23 Volumes*, translated by W. H. Fyfe, vol. 23.
 Cambridge, MA: Harvard University Press, 1932.

 * ⎯⎯⎯. _Politics_.
 In *Aristotle in 23 Volumes*, translated by W. H. Fyfe, vol. 21.
 Cambridge, MA: Harvard University Press, 1932.

 * Benjamin, Walter.
 “The Work of Art in the Age of Mechanical Reproduction.”
 Accessed Spring 2012. `http://www.marxists.org/reference/subject/philosophy/works/ge/benjamin.htm`.